• Skip to primary navigation

 Don’t forget social media outlets

-Which are more robust and productive now than ever before now that chatbots have come into the picture at Facebook and other social media channels.
+Which are more robust and productive now than ever before now that chatbots have come into the picture on Facebook and other social media channels.
 Chatbots are nothing less than game-changers in the customer experience field, and platforms like Facebook with its 1.6 billion users make them indispensable, in the view of the experts at the industry-leading Nanorep.

 Although they are nothing more than programs that utilize instant messaging platforms to engage with customers – in real language and in real-time – chatbots have the remarkable ability to essentially converse with a customer the same way that customers might converse with a friend or a sales rep.